 DO: Make Use of Automations

-Automated receipting is a standard in many nonprofit software systems, and it can be a game changer when it comes to staying on top of your receipting process.
+Automated receipting is a standard feature in many nonprofit software systems, and it can be a game changer when it comes to staying on top of your receipting process.

 When you automate your receipt generation, you also standardize the look and feel of your receipts.
 This kind of consistency can make life much easier for your donors who give multiple times a year!

-DON’T: Forget to Say Thanks!
+DON’T: Forget to Say “Thank You”

 DO: Remember to Send Out Year-End Donation Receipts